zoopoetics/eslint-config-severe/README.md

 ## What problem does it solve?

 You probably don't need this.
 It's a maximally severe linting setup that enables most of the rules defined by ESLint, along with those rules defined by the above plugins.
-It helps when collaborators who have minimal experience with JS come crashing into your code and you just need to automate some best practices and consistent styling.
+It helps when collaborators who have minimal experience with JS come crashing into your code and you find yourself with an urgent need to automate some good practices and consistent formatting.

 ## Installation